MicrosoftDocs/appcenter-docs/docs/auth/index.md

 App Center Auth is powered by [Azure Active Directory B2C](https://azure.microsoft.com/services/active-directory-b2c/) (Azure AD B2C).
 We chose Azure AD B2C because it is an enterprise-grade, highly available, and secure global service that handles and scales to billions of authentications per day.
 Using Azure AD B2C, you can easily customize and control how users securely interact with your mobile applications at scale.
 If you'd like to learn more about how Azure AD B2C works, please refer to the section on [Understanding Azure AD B2C](~/auth/understanding-azure-ad-b2c.md).

-App Center Auth SDK wraps [Microsoft Authentication Library (MSAL)](https://docs.microsoft.com/azure/active-directory/develop/msal-overview), which is a platform that gives your application the ability to target the identities in Azure AD B2C.
+The App Center Auth SDK wraps the [Microsoft Authentication Library (MSAL)](https://docs.microsoft.com/azure/active-directory/develop/msal-overview), which is a platform that gives your application the ability to access identities in Azure AD B2C.
 Azure AD B2C implements a form of the [OpenID Connect and OAuth 2.0 protocols](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-reference-protocols).

 To get started with App Center Auth, you need to integrate the App Center Auth SDK and have set up App Center Auth to connect an existing Azure AD B2C tenant in the portal.
+These steps are described in the [Auth Getting Started section](~/auth/getting-started.md).

 ### Sign In

 ![App Center Token Exchange Service](./images/token-exchange-service.png)

-The `signIn()` method enables the user to sign in and pulls up the sign-in UI.
+The `signIn()` method enables the user to sign in.
 Azure AD B2C passes the **Application ID** and **Redirect URI** (the unique identifier that redirects the OAuth 2.0 responses back to your app) to the third-party identity provider.
-Once the user grants the mobile application permission to access the resource in the third-party identity provider, it returns bearer tokens that are represented as JSON web tokens (JWTs).
-A bearer token is a lightweight security token that grants the "bearer" (the app) access to a protected resource.
-Azure AD B2C then verifies the JWT and creates [claims](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-reference-tokens#claims).
+Once the user grants the mobile application permission to access the resource in the third-party identity provider, it returns a bearer token represented as a JSON web token (JWT).
+A bearer token is a lightweight security token that grants the "bearer" (i.e. your app) access to a protected resource.
+Azure AD B2C then verifies the JWT and creates [claims](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-reference-tokens#claims).

 These claims include properties such as:

 - ID used to identify the signed-in user:
   - The `account_id` App Center uses to identify the signed-in user across App Center.